 Humans are social beings.
 Connection stabilizes emotions.
 When guests feel isolated, they often create simple routines, chatting with a barista or joining a nearby class.
 These micro-connections build familiarity and comfort.

 Preparing before arrival also helps.
-Packing with intent and creating a small “comfort kit” of essentials speeds up adjustment.
-Make sure to use essential packing tips and prepare everything in order to do it like a pro and feel at ease faster, once you unpack.
+Packing with intent and creating a small “comfort kit” of essentials speed up adjustment.
+Make sure to use essential packing tips and prepare everything in order to do it like a pro and feel at ease faster once you unpack.
 When items are organized efficiently, setting up a temporary home or vacation rental becomes much simpler.
 You spend less time searching for things and more time creating comfort.

 Redefining “Home” Through Rituals